Yahunuoo/Getting-Started/Ubuntu/ubuntu-desktop.md

 ## [create directory workspace](ubuntu-desktop.md)

-Create a file that will represent the workspace, for example, with the name workstation or any name
+Create a directory that will represent the workspace, for example, with the name workstation or any name

 ```sh
 mkdir workstation